auerlab/biolibc/README.md

 ## Building and installing

-biolibc is intended to build cleanly in any POSIX environment.
+biolibc is intended to build cleanly in any POSIX environment on any CPU architecture.
 Please don't hesitate to open an issue if you encounter problems on any Unix-like system.